 Understanding the federal indictment process can help you know what to expect if you're under federal investigation or have been indicted.
 Federal cases in Florida are prosecuted in the U.S. District Court for the Southern District of Florida (including the Miami Division).
 A federal criminal defense lawyer Miami can explain the process and protect your rights.
+If you received a grand jury subpoena or target letter, review our grand jury and indictment defense page for that stage of the case.

 What Is a Federal Indictment?